Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 How to find and process the image by Feature ID using Maxar SecureWatch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use SW to discover and get processed aby avaialble image for you area of interest.
+You can use SW to discover avaialble images for you area of interest.

 1. Go to the *Providers* tab.
 2. Select Maxar SecureWatch from the dropdown list.
-3. In the Maxar SecureWatch block select the vector layer with the boundary of your area of interest.
+3. In the Maxar SecureWatch option select the vector layer with the boundary of your area of interest.

 .. note::
     You have to create the new one area (*Layer -> Create layer -> ...*, select *Polygon* as a geometry type, in the created layer using the tool *Add polygon feature* draw an area of ​​interest) or to upload from the file with coordinates using QGIS.
 If there is more than one polygon in the file, select with the tool *Select object(s)* the polygon you need.
 For more information on creating and working with vector layers, see the `QGIS User Guide <https://docs.qgis.org/3.16/en/docs/training_manual/create_vector_data/create_new_vector.html>`_.